Deciding if an individual voluntary arrangement (IVA) is right for you

 - credit rating

-IVAs have high costs.
-This is because they have to be set up by a qualified insolvency practitioner.
-Costs vary but are around £4000 - £5000 on average.
-You will usually pay the costs in instalments as part of your IVA payments.
+IVAs are expensive because they have to be set up by a qualified insolvency practitioner.
+The costs depend on the size of your debt and how much you repay.
+On average, an IVA costs between £4,000 and £5,000.
+You'll usually pay the costs in installments as part of your IVA payments.

 Possessions, savings and pension

-If you own a car or other large items,you may have to sell them to pay money into your IVA.
+If you own a car, or other expensive items, you might have to sell them to pay money into your IVA.

-- bankruptcy - if you don't own a home, or your home is worth much less than the loans secured on it (negative equity) and you have no assets or spare income
+- apply for bankruptcy - if you don't have any assets, like property, or your home is worth less than the loans secured on it (this is called 'negative equity')

-- debt relief order - if you don’t own a home, your debts are £20,000 or less and you have no assets or spare income
+- get a debt relief order - if you don’t own a home, your debts are £30,000 or less and your assets and spare income are low

-- a debt management plan - if you have some spare income each month to pay your creditors
+- set up a debt management plan - if you have some spare income each month to pay your creditors